 Bryan also has considerable experience bringing and defending expedited litigation, including arguing numerous motions for preliminary injunction and temporary restraining orders.

-- Represented a proprietary educational institution in a false advertising case brought by the Federal Trade Commission (FTC) related to advertisements featuring the school's graduate employment rates.
+- Represented a proprietary educational institution in a false advertising case brought by the FTC related to advertisements featuring the school's graduate employment rates, and currently representing the client in multiple class actions and individual consumer deceptive trade practices claims arising from the same FTC allegations.

 - Represented a private equity company (Buyer) in fraud and breach of contract claims against Sellers related to acquisition of portfolio company.